A new framework for hiring and managing a global workforce

 In-country information is vital to building international intelligence

-Intellect is the foundation of Global Fluency.
+Knowledge is the foundation of Global Fluency.
 Having solid knowledge about the local nuances of employing, managing and running a business in different parts of the world is fundamental to thriving globally.

 Yet, lack of local knowledge is a common problem for multinationals.
 According to our survey, nearly 40% report a deficiency of information about what expansion entails as their main impediment to investing in global growth.
-Without reliable intelligence, emerging multinationals will lack critical knowledge required for hiring or expanding in other countries.
+Without reliable intelligence, emerging multinationals will lack critical knowledge required for hiring international employees or expanding in other countries.
 As a result, many organizations can’t capitalize on the available workforce talent or entry into new markets.

-Sharpening organizational acumen with strategic technology investments
+Sharpening organizational data proficiency with strategic technology investments

 If this seems daunting for an emerging multinational, consider that many large multinationals are not using advanced analytics, despite wide availability in the market.
 The reality is that all companies, emerging or not, are undergoing a dramatic shift in how they use technology to streamline and improve business processes.
 That is especially true with workforce management solutions.
 Within this context, achieving Global Fluency is not about how big the enterprise is but whether the company has made technology investments that give them the strategic insights they need to operate more flexibly as a global employer.